revoltchat/documentation/docs/stack/revolt.js/guide/discord_js_migration.md

 + import { Client } from "revolt.js";
 ```

 You'll also need to set the `type` field in your `package.json` to `module`, alongside other changes.
-See [this `node-fetch` issue](https://github.com/node-fetch/node-fetch/issues/1279) for more info on how to switch to ESM.
+See [this `node-fetch` issue](https://github.com/node-fetch/node-fetch/issues/1279) for more info on how to switch to ESM. -->

 :::warning

-Even if you're already using ESM, take note - when running your bot, make sure to pass `--experimental-specifier-resolution=node` as a Node flag (for example, `node --experimental-specifier-resolution=node index.js`). **Revolt.js will not work if you do not pass this flag.**
+When running your bot, make sure to pass `--experimental-specifier-resolution=node` as a Node flag (for example, `node --experimental-specifier-resolution=node index.js`). **Revolt.js will not work if you do not pass this flag.**

 :::